tomcam/mb/website/.mb/common/mdemo.md

 ### Linking inside a document

-We'll loosely call them anchors or bookmarks, although the HTML simply calls it the [id attribute](https://html.spec.whatwg.org/multipage/dom.html#the-id-attribute).
+We'll loosely call them anchors or bookmarks, although the HTML specification simply calls it the [id attribute](https://html.spec.whatwg.org/multipage/dom.html#the-id-attribute).

 Here's a demonstration.
 If you type: